Adria Airways: Headquarters

 Adria's corporate headquarters were located on the grounds of Ljubljana Airport in Zgornji Brnik, Cerklje na Gorenjskem, Slovenia, near Ljubljana.
 In 2008 the first stone to the new Adria headquarters was laid.
 In November 2009 Adria moved in around 300 employees and all of its departments.
 The previous building, in the city of Ljubljana, was built in the 1980s.
 In the 1970s, Inex-Adria had its headquarters on the Ljubljana airport property like it did at the end of its operations.

 Brand history

-The Adria Airways visual identity was created in the late 1980s.
+The Adria Airways corporate identity was created in the late 1980s.
 The tail mark symbolized a linden tree leaf, a national symbol of Slovenia.

 Financial and operational results

 Subsidiaries

 In addition to its main operation, Adria had several subsidiaries, including: